awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeBuild.md

   Each input artifact is extracted to its own directory, the locations of which are stored in environment variables\.
 The directory for the primary source artifact is made available with `$CODEBUILD_SRC_DIR`\.
 The directories for all other input artifacts are made available with `$CODEBUILD_SRC_DIR_yourInputArtifactName`\.
 **Note**
-The artifact configured in your CodeBuild project becomes the CodePipeline input artifact in your pipeline action\.
+The artifact configured in your CodeBuild project becomes the input artifact used by the CodeBuild action in your pipeline\.

 ## Output artifacts<a name="action-reference-CodeBuild-output"></a>
 + **Number of Artifacts:** `0 to 5`